 Let’s get better, for real

 So, what can we do?
 This may seem radical, but I propose we bring back the sick day.
-We normalize it and recognize that when someone, at any age, says they are sick they will not be available for work.
+We normalize it and recognize that when someone says they are sick they will not be available for work.
 We accept it.
 Then, we offer them help to delegate tasks.
 We offer the opportunity to connect when they feel better to catch up before returning to their role within the organization.
 We tell them, “Get well soon” and mean it.

 Further, we should encourage sick days.
 We all know in the recesses of our minds that we’re not helpful to anyone if we’re not taking care of ourselves.
 We should all prioritize and be mindful of our own health and let others know when we need a break.
 In fact, most leaders I’ve encountered are skilled at saying these things but not doing them for themselves.
 But when leaders are able to better prioritize their own mental and physical health, their teams are more likely to do the same—potentially reducing the risk of burnout.

 It’s safe to assume we will always need sick days—pandemic or not.
 And when we take care of ourselves, we’re more productive at work and better positioned to also take care of others.
 Admitting you’re not feeling well isn’t a sign of weakness.
 It actually indicates how much you value your teams, job, organization and loved ones.
 So, let’s bring back the sick day.
 And maybe we’ll all start feeling better for it.

 Interested in learning more about emotional intelligence and its impact on effective leadership?
 Read this article from Leadership Consultant and EQ-certified Coach Kye Hawkins.